Mild Cognitive Decline / Dementia

 - Potentially reduce or eliminate costly expenses for the individual and/or their family by extending the ability to live independently.

-- Provide a specific, individualized treatment program based upon the type of thinking problems identified in our assessment.
+- Provide a specific, individualized treatment program based upon the type of problems identified in our assessment.
 This program is offered on-site as well as in the home setting.
 It has been quite successful in improving brain processes; especially memory and problem solving skills as evidenced in post-treatment evaluation.
-This program has proven helpful over time to aged individuals, particularly those diagnosed with dementia, experience graceful aging.
-For more information, please see: Brain/Cognitive Training.
+This program has proven helpful over time to aged individuals, For more information, please see: Neurocognitive Interventions.